tanviranik552/Supply_Chain_SQL_Analytics/README.md

 Queries were organised into reusable SQL scripts focused on service level performance, supplier analytics, bottleneck detection.
 Business value: Creates a scalable analytics framework that can be reused for ongoing performance monitoring.

+- Insights generated from this analysis can be used by operations, procurement, and logistics teams to prioritise improvement initiatives, manage supplier performance, and support data-driven decision-making.

+**Technical Implementation:**

+- Designed a relational MySQL database with multiple interrelated tables.
+- Used joins, aggregations, and date-based calculations** to analyse delivery performance.
+- Structured SQL scripts into reusable query files for KPI reporting and supplier analytics.
+- Applied data validation checks to ensure consistency across transactional datasets.

 **What this Project Solved:**
 This project transformed raw operational data into actionable supply chain insights, enabling:
 - Clear measurement of delivery reliability.
 - Data-driven identification of underperforming suppliers.
 - Visibility into root causes of delivery delays.
 - Improved alignment between logistics performance and business objectives.

+**Key Insights:**
+- A small number of suppliers were responsible for a disproportionate share of late deliveries, highlighting key supplier performance risks.
+- Delivery delays were concentrated in specific stages of the order-to-delivery lifecycle, indicating operational bottlenecks.
+- Significant variation in delivery performance was observed across suppliers and product categories, suggesting opportunities for targeted process improvements.

 **Business Impact:**
 If implemented in a real organisation, this analysis could: